microsoft/jacdac/services/led.md

     const led_count?: u16 @ 0x82

-If know, specifies the number of LEDs in parallel on this device.
+If known, specifies the number of LEDs in parallel on this device.